TEXT-S&P summary: Telekom Austria AG

 S&P base-case cash flow and capital-structure scenario

-In our base-case assessment, we forecast DCF of about EUR200 million to EUR250
+In our base-case assessment, we forecast DCF of about EUR250 million to EUR300

 We anticipate the group's net debt-to-EBITDA ratio, after our adjustments, to

-timing of any spectrum investments are still unclear at this stage.
-In
+investments or acquisitions are still unclear at this stage.
+If the planned

 Liquidity